Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON06/LESSON06-offline-content.md

 ===========

-## Objective
-In this lesson, we will learn how to update offline content.
-By Default, new channels are created in offline mode.  this means that a zip file containing your content is sent to the players (instead of individual asset calls real time)

 ## Tasks

 1. For every channel that you have created, open it up it’s dashboard.
 You can get there via the location dashboard by clicking on the channel link